nymous/pydantic-vault/README.md

 # Now let's pretend we have already set the USERNAME in an environment variable
 # (see the Pydantic documentation for more information and to know how to configure it)
-# Its value will override the Vault secret
+# With the priority order we defined above, its value will override the Vault secret
 os.environ["USERNAME"] = "my user"

 settings = Settings()